This BLOG On Part-Time To Full-Time Income Mortgage Guidelines Was UPDATED And PUBLISHED On December 8th, 2019

-- Royalty Income can be used if the likelihood is likely for next three years
+- Royalty Income can be used if the likelihood is likely for the next three years

-- Rental income can be used if it is likely to continue for next three years
+- Rental income can be used if it is likely to continue for the next three years

 Self Employment Income Mortgage Guidelines

-Self employed business owners can qualify for a mortgage as long as they provide two years tax returns.
+Self-employed business owners can qualify for a mortgage as long as they provide two years of tax returns.

-1099 wage earners and/or or commission income wage earners such as a mortgage broker, mortgage banker, real estate agent, car salesman, or sales person need a two year employment history:
+1099 wage earners and/or commission income wage earners such as a mortgage broker, mortgage banker, real estate agent, car salesman, or salesperson need a two-year employment history:

 - This holds true even though you get paid from your employer with a W-2

-- Mortgage underwriters will pay special attention on whether or not these wage earners have steady income in the past two years
+- Mortgage underwriters will pay special attention to whether or not these wage earners have a steady income in the past two years

-- If they had increasing income or steady income for the past two years, both years income with be averaged
+- If they had increasing income or steady income for the past two years, both years income with being averaged

 - If the commission income wage earner had declining income, the most recent declined income will be used